cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Container hostPort support
 **************************

-Although not part of kube-proxy, Cilium's BPF kube-proxy replacement also natively supports ``hostPort`` service mapping without having to use the Helm CNI chaining option of ``global.cni.chainingMode=portmap``.
+Although not part of kube-proxy, Cilium's eBPF kube-proxy replacement also natively supports ``hostPort`` service mapping without having to use the Helm CNI chaining option of ``global.cni.chainingMode=portmap``.